Troubleshooting

 Let’s use the newly running Vault to store some key/value secrets.

-$ vault-cli vault secrets enable -path=secret/ kv-v2
+$ vault-cli secrets enable -path=secret/ kv-v2

 $ echo 'path "secret/data/*" { capabilities = ["create", "update", "read"] }' > policy.hcl

-$ vault-cli vault policy write my-policy /opt/policy.hcl
+$ vault-cli policy write my-policy /opt/policy.hcl

 $ vault-cli kv put -mount=secret creds username=john password=supersecret